 More Popsicle Recipes

-- 3/4 cup plain non-fat Greek yogurt, 2% or whole may also be used
+- 3/4 cup plain Greek yogurt, whole milk or 2% work best

 - 2 ripe bananas

 - 2 tablespoons natural peanut butter

 - Melted chocolate for drizzling over frozen popsicles (optional)

 Place all of the ingredients in a blender and blend until smooth.
 Pour the mixture into popsicle molds and insert popsicle sticks.
 Freeze the popsicles until they are frozen solid, at least 4-6 hours, overnight is best.

 Amount Per Serving: Calories: 92Total Fat: 3gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 2gCholesterol: 4mgSodium: 33mgCarbohydrates: 13gFiber: 1gSugar: 9gProtein: 4g